 Built ca 1852 for Stephen D Hall

-The Park Street area was a booming neighborhood in the 1850’s.
-The row houses built in the 1830’s had gone bust then recovered.
-Charles Quincy Clapp was building a fine italianate mansion for his newly married daughter just above the intersection of Park and Danforth Streets.
+The Park Street area was a booming neighborhood in the 1850s.
+The row houses built in the 1830s had gone bust then recovered.
+Charles Quincy Clapp was building a fine Italianate mansion for his newly married daughter just above the intersection of Park and Danforth Streets.
 In 1856, Ruggles Morse would begin his mansion on the corner.
 But that’s getting ahead of ourselves.

 In June of 1851, Stephen purchased the lot for our subject from Charles Quincy Clapp.
-Clapp is a man worthy of, and destined for, his own post.
+Clapp is a man worthy of and destined for, his own post.
 As noted above, Clapp started constructing an Italianate mansion of his own design in the lot just below Hall’s in 1851.

 The house is a 3 bay wide by 2 deep arrangement with a rear ell.
 It’s a bit tall for its width.
 A feeling emphasized by the sloping site.
 It is built of brick with granite and wood trim.
 The Portland Historic Resources Inventory of 1976 lists the style as ‘transitional Greek Revival Italianate’.
 I will go with Italianate alone as it predominates the composition.

 The entry is the real show stopper on this house.
 Approached by a set of granite steps in 2 sections and retaining its period cast iron fence, the doors are covered with a powerful roman composition.
 The roof is supported by deeply fluted columns with very florid capitals.
-They are very well scaled and are answered with equally well detailed engaged pilasters on the building wall.
-Above the columns is a strongly molded architrave with a flower motif boss and those giant modilions from the bay windows.
+They are very well scaled and are answered with equally well-detailed engaged pilasters on the building wall.
+Above the columns is a strongly molded architrave with a flower motif boss and those giant modillions from the bay windows.

-Lastly we reach the doors.
+Lastly, we reach the doors.
 It goes without saying that these are unique.
 I know of no other doors in Portland with faces carved into them.
 Although difficult to confirm, they appear to be there in the tax photo.
 A version filtered to bring out detail is below.

 I think it’s a young girl.
 Interestingly, the 1870 census entry for Stephen & Sarah Hall lists a daughter named Sarah who was 22 years old.
 She would have been 4 or 5 when our subject was built.
 Seems about the right age for this face.
 And, to go a little deeper down the rabbit hole, we have the Littlefield family.
 Nahum Sr & Jr and Charles Littlefield were ship carvers working on Central Wharf in 1853.
 Stephen Hall was listed as doing business at 1 Central Wharf at the same time.
 Exactly what his trade was remains something of a mystery.
 Could one of the Littlefields have carved these faces?

-Stephen and Sarah Hall seemed to have suffered financial crisis in the years leading to the Civil War.
+Stephen and Sarah Hall seemed to have suffered a financial crisis in the years leading to the Civil War.
 The deed history shows a couple of mortgages and more than one foreclosure.
-In January of 1864 they sold 85 Park Street to Peter & Mary Lane.
+In January of 1864, they sold 85 Park Street to Peter & Mary Lane.
 The Lanes would build their own house on Vaughan Street in 1873.
 That house was the subject of a previous post.

 In 1924 the home was owned by a son of James P Baxter, Clinton.
-It was listed as a single family dwelling at the time.
+It was listed as a single-family dwelling at the time.
 Today it is listed as a 5-10 family.